jurizzarc/creative-coding/shape-pattern/main-exercises/wrapping-paper-final/README.md

 }
 ```

 Weave is the interlacing of warp and weft threads at right angles in order to produce a woven fabric.
 To imitate this in p5.js, I started with the simplest of all basic weaves which is the plain weave.
-The plain weave is made by interlacing warp and weft threads in an alternate manner.

 The purpose of the index numbers that are set to the *this.i* and *this.j* properties is so that I can assign each grid cell with a number and to make sure that the warp and weft threads will be interlaced on the canvas depending on the type of weave chosen by the user.